Definition

 Your Results May Vary

-Atlas Search returns different results depending on the tokenization strategy configured in the autocompletion field of the index definition.
+MongoDB Search returns different results depending on the tokenization strategy configured in the index definition for the autocomplete type.
 To learn more, see How to Index Fields for Autocompletion.

 Token Order Example